fireflycons/pysguard/README.md

 * Destination entries: Not required to specify `domainlist` or `urlist`.
 Locations of these are implied from the destination name and are expected to be subdirectories of the `dbhome` directory.
 * External files for source configuration not yet supported.

-See squidGard configuration reference for explanation of what everything does
+See squidGuard configuration reference for explanation of what everything does

 * http://www.squidguard.org/Doc/configure.html
 * http://www.squidguard.org/Doc/extended.html